← HazardNow Learn

 How to read this card

-• Status: Normal/Advisory/Elevated/Major/Severe/Widespread/Unknown style bucket after normalizing backend status.
+• Status: Normal/Advisory/Elevated/Major/Severe/Widespread/Unknown style bucket after normalizing public source context.

 • One-line text: either outage share, affected counties/regions, active alerts, or ISO/RTO live context.